tserversbfs/Muximux/README.md

 Now pfsense works in muximux :D
 (Thanks to nullredvector for the tip)

+NOTE FROM tserversbfs:

+The changes I have made to the git are for me and my site.
+I am NOT a php programmer.
+Obviously.
+Many changes I made are hardcoded into the actual php files as I am not able to add them into a configureation file.
+Synopsys of changes: (more or less)
+1: Index.php  - Replaced the rssfeed section on the left.
+          - Added the 'warning_object' section on the right.
+More later.
+2: muximux.php  - Added the ability to stack custom muximux menus
+            - Added the ability to have custom menus for each user.
+3: rssdog_iframe.html - Added custom rss feed replacing broken feed.
+4: warning_object...  - Added a right menubar to allow Admin and System messages
+          that fade after specific time.
+An expiry date is selected and these messages fade at that time.
+These messages are sorted by expiry date.
+DO NOT edit these files by hand.
+See the example bash file: mmWarningObject.sh file.

+I am willing to discuss these changes with interested persons.
+As I learn php I will remove the hard coding and add files to the configuration files.
+I would also like to fix some of the parts of this repository that are broken.
+Confidence is low.

 ## Screenshots
 #### Desktop screenshot (modern theme)
 ![Desktop screenshot, modern theme](https://i.imgur.com/LLsHzxX.png)